Last Updated: August 10, 2026

 We can do most of our work in a Gantt Chart view.
 By looking closely at our schedule, we can see the two areas where we have conflicts.
 Once we become familiar with Microsoft Project and see the board in our heads without looking at it (like in chess), we don’t have to hop around from view to view as much.

-Open the Assign Resources floating dialog box using the command on the Bridge Quick Access Toolbar and select tasks #6 and #7.
+Open the Assign Resources floating dialog box using the command on the Bridge Quick Access Toolbar and select activities #6 and #7.

-• Reduce Susan and Ariel’s assignment to each task to 50%.
-We know Wendy is only available at 25%, and she really should be assigned to both tasks, so assign her at 12%.
+Reduce Susan and Ariel’s assignment to each activity to 50%.
+We know Wendy is only available at 25%, and she really should be assigned to both activities, so assign her at 12%.

-• Floyd is available, so assign him to both tasks at 50%.
+Floyd is available, so assign him to both activities at 50%.

-That resolves the conflicts on these two tasks.
+That resolves the conflicts on these two activities.
 Notice the overallocation indicators are gone.

-Next, since we are attempting to utilize resources better, let’s use this opportunity to shorten the schedule a bit.
-First, overlap the last two detail tasks by making the dependency an 15FS-4 days.
+Next, since we are trying to use resources more efficiently, let’s take this opportunity to shorten the schedule a bit.
+First, overlap the last two detail activities by making the dependency a 15FS-4 days.
 Wendy should be assigned to #15 and #16 at 12%.
-Assign Ariel to both tasks at 50% and reduce the assignments of Susan and Floyd to 50%.
+Assign Ariel to both activities at 50%, and reduce Susan's and Floyd's assignments to 50%.

-These steps shortens the schedule by several days, and the assignments are improved.
-In addition, when thinking about it, it would be good for the entire team and the customer to be involved in these last two tasks so an assumption might be that performance has increased.
+These steps shorten the schedule by several days, and the assignments are improved.
+In addition, when thinking about it, it would be good for the entire team and the customer to be involved in these last two activities so an assumption might be that performance has increased.

 Select #12 and #13 and assign Wendy at 10%, Assign Ariel at 50% and change the assignments of Floyd and Susan to 50%.